19 Aug Snowden: Systemic Problems Need Systemic Change

-It’s not everyday that we can see an academic and a security expert turned whistleblower talk whilst being completely able to understand and complement each another.
+It’s not every day that we can see an academic and a security expert turned whistleblower talk whilst being completely able to understand and complement each other.
 This is why the events that unfolded during Rightscon 2016 were interesting.

 The academic, Ronald J. Deibert, Professor of Political Science and Director of The Citizen Lab, opened the discussion with several topics that have been much explored before, one of them being the special place and relationship, and more specifically the responsibility, of academia on the issue of public security versus the state.
 The security expert, Edward Snowden, who is now residing in Moscow, Russia, talked to the hundreds of participants present at the discussion with great enthusiasm, as always.
 He elaborated upon the meaning of current security threats and the challenges they pose to culture and education.

 In Snowden’s opinion, technology can protect freedom but it can also become a threat to humanity.
 He said that right now, even though a great revelation regarding the need for online security has occurred in Europe, little has been done to help people in China or North Korea, where the public lives in almost total isolation.

 Both speakers agreed that we need to develop a multi-perspective approach to strengthen civil society’s defense against intrusion from state and non-state intelligence bodies.
 Professor Ronald specifically mentioned how the role to develop such an approach can fall upon the people who are active in universities around the globe.
 They can offer help by conducting research based on their own institutions, in order for the movement to benefit from findings based on data and proven methodology.
 Furthermore, these kind of activities will not only inspire technicians but also law students and their respective departments.